jjsmp2/QARM-BERT/README.md

 # Explainable Modeling of Quality Attribute Relationships with Fine-Tuned Language Models

 This repository contains code and data for the paper:
-*"Explainable Modeling of Quality Attribute Relationships with Fine-Tuned Language Models"* (REFSQ Submission).
+*"Explainable Modeling of Quality Attribute Relationships with Fine-Tuned Language Models"*.

 ## Overview
 We fine-tune SciBERT to classify relationships between Quality Attributes (QAs) extracted from software requirement texts.
 The model predicts **Support**, **Conflict**, or **Neutral** relationships, forming the basis for adaptive Quality Attribute Relationship Matrices (QARMs).